E-anae/cp-gap-rust/README.md

 # cp-gap-rust

-Bonus step for GAP project
+Bonus for GAP project, step 0-3 in Rust

 ## Requirements